jfcloutier/karma_system/design_notes/acting.md

 * Updates what it curently considers to be its most urgent intent and assigns it a priority
   * but only if no intent is already progressing toward being executed
-* Advances toward completion, as priority dictates, the statuses
+* Advances toward completion, as precedence dictates,
-  * of its own intent
+  * the status of its own intent
-  * of directives received from parent CAs trying to achiev their own goals
+  * the statuses of directives received from parent CAs trying to achieve their own self-assigned or received goals

 At the `assess` phase, a CA:

 * Determines if its intent is stale
-  * If so, it abandons it and lets its umwelt know
+  * If so, the CA abandons it and lets its umwelt know
 * Determines the success or failure of previously executed plans
   * If successful, it gives a score to executed plans built by the CA, perhaps making them affordances